ikitaichik1/Innovative-SRE-CLI/README.md

 **I've used Python with Click instead of Argsparse to pass variables,<br>** **Click comes with some nice features, eg. Automatically generated help messages**

-This tool supports auto-complete by pressing tab, can be changed at line 46 in the code <br>
-readline.parse_and_bind("tab: complete")

 Requirements:
 ```bash